Helping you be your best

 — T.W Addictions Counsellor and Cognitive Behavioural Therapist

-I can help you apply mindfulness, CBT and Compassionate Mind Training to your own patterns of thinking and responding, thus deepening your ability to practice what you teach, for enhanced professional effectiveness – and your own sustainable wellbeing.
+I can help you apply mindfulness, CBT, Acceptance and Commitment Therapy insights and Compassionate Mind Training to your own patterns of thinking and responding, thus deepening your ability to practice what you teach, for enhanced professional effectiveness – and your own sustainable wellbeing.
 This can include enhancing your:

 "on the hot spot” mindfulness to stay centred

 practical self care to prevent compassion fatigue